 Dr. Oser is the PI on a National Institute on Drug Abuse (NIDA) supported R01 project designed to understand how drug use and criminality are related to health disparities, particularly HIV, and service utilization among African American drug using and non-drug using women across criminal justice status (i.e., prison, probation, and non-offenders in the community).
-She is also PI on a NIDA K01 career development award which is examining the impact of clients’ characteristics, the counselor context, and the treatment facilities’ attributes on client-level behavioral treatment outcomes in both rural and urban areas.
+She is also PI on a NIDA K02 mid-career development award, which is examining crime, HIV, and health disparities among special populations from a social network framework.

 Oser, C., Leukefeld, C., Staton-Tindall, M., Duvall, J., Garrity, T., Stoops, W., Falck, R., Wang, J., Carlson, R., Sexton, R., Wright, P., & Booth, B. (2011).
 Criminality among rural stimulant users in the United States.
 Crime and Delinquency, 57(4), 600-621. doi:10.1177/0011128708325048.
 Also, featured in Sage’s Crimspace: http://www.crimspace.com/forum/topics/featured-content-from-policy.